amstan/qoi-fpga/README.md

 ### Encoder

+100% Implemented.

 #### Input

-This is just the RGB pixel data with a clock.
+This is just the RGBA pixel data with a clock.

-Let's hardcode it to just RGB to keep things simple.

 #### Output

+The encoder will usually output a whole QOI chunk (1-5 bytes), though delayed by one clock cycle (to account for any QUI_OP_RUN).
+If Alpha is not needed the max chunk size is 4 bytes, which might fit in a single memory transaction.

 This will eventually need to connect to some kind of bus like AXI or Avalon.
-Not really sure how to deal with the variable length output from the encoder.
+Not really sure how to deal with the variable length output from the encoder yet.

-For now we'll just have the output bytes with a length and some kind of ready signal.
-I'm sure that'll be adaptable somehow.
+### Decoder

+TODO